Deadline: March 31, 2015

-Applications are now invited for the 2014 Yale Young African Scholars Program (YYAS) is a new initiative that is modeled off of the Yale Young Global Scholars Program.
-This is a high-intensity five-day program designed for African secondary school students with talent, drive, energy, and ideas to make meaningful impacts as young leaders, even before they begin their university studies.
+The Yale Young African Scholars Program (YYAS) is a high-intensity academic and leadership program designed for African secondary school students who have the talent, drive, energy, and ideas to make meaningful impacts as young leaders, even before they begin their university studies.

 - excellent academic record

 - ability to read, analyze, and reflect on large quantities of difficult material in English

 - desire and ability to work cooperatively with peers

 - high standard of personal and professional conduct

 - interested in attending university in the United States

 Students must also be mature and able to engage respectfully and civilly in discussions over controversial intellectual, moral, and political issues.